JoannaWick/Insurgency-Sandstorm-mod.io-Mover/README.md

 new location for their mods.

-Sandstorm uses a state.json file that contains all information from graphic links to descriptions to direct paths to individual mod directory location to etc. about mods that have been downloaded.
+Sandstorm uses a state.json file that contains all information from graphic links to descriptions to direct paths to individual mod directory locations to etc. about mods that have been downloaded.
 Information like mod location must be updated.

 IE: {"Mods":[{"ID":98145,"NeverRetryCategory":0,"NeverRetryCode":0,"PathOnDisk":"F:\\mod.io\\254\\mods\\98145",

 This location information is repeated for every mod you have subscribed.
-This script will alter those cations for you.
+This script will alter those locations for you.

 The script is pretty simple and easy to use and I hope everyone enjoys it.